TheoDuc/ENSAI-2A-projet-info-Groupe_39/README.md

-### Settings files
+### Settings Files

-This repository contains a large number of configuration files for setting the parameters of the various tools used.
+This project includes several configuration files used to set up tools, workflows, and project parameters.

-Normally, for the purposes of your project, you won't need to modify these files, except for `.env` and `requirements.txt`.
+In most cases, **you do not need to modify these files**, except for:

+- `.env` → to configure environment variables such as database connection and webservice host
+- `requirements.txt` → to manage Python dependencies

 ## :arrow_forward: Install required packages